 Trends in Behavioral Healthcare: Join the Conversation

-The Danya Institute is please to present this regular series of orignal articles on trends in the field of behavioral healthcare.
+The Danya Institute is pleased to present this regular series of original articles on trends in the field of behavioral healthcare.
 Our latest article is by special guest author Laysha Ostrow, M.P.P.

 Many people with lived experience of mental health or substance use recovery (collectively referred to as peers here) choose to give back to the community of people in recovery.
 This may be in roles as advocates, peer support providers, clinicians, government officials, or researchers.
 For many of these positions, a graduate degree is required – particularly researchers, who may have to travel all the way to a doctoral degree.